-Kerala KEAM 2018 result to release today at cee.kerala.gov.in
+KEAM result 2018 declared: How to check at cee.kerala.gov.in

-KEAM 2018: The results for the Kerala Engineering, Architecture and Medical and Pharmacy Courses (KEAM-2018) is expected to be released today at cee.kerala.gov.in.
+KEAM result 2018: The results for the Kerala Engineering, Architecture and Medical and Pharmacy Courses (KEAM-2018) has been released today at cee.kerala.gov.in.
 The answer keys were released on the official website last month.
 The exam was conducted on April 23 and 24 across the state for admission to medical, agriculture, forestry, veterinary, fisheries, engineering, architecture and pharmacy courses.
+The rank and final list would be published later by the exam authority.
+For that, the candidates have to first enter their Plus Two marks (Class XII Board examination results) online and the same is subjected to a normalisation process.
+The facilities for submitting this will be provided on a later date on the same website as mentioned above.

-KEAM 2018: How to check result
+KEAM result 2018: How to check

 Step 1: Visit the official website, cee.kerala.gov.in